StackExchange/dnscontrol/docs/_providers/internetbs.md

 DNSControl's Internet.bs provider supports being a Registrar.
 Support for being a DNS Provider is not included, but could be added in the future.

 ## Configuration

-In your credentials file, you must provide your API key and account password
+To use this provider, add an entry to `creds.json` with `TYPE` set to `INTERNETBS` along with an API key and account password.

+Example:

 ```json
 {